-Any member of the Committee may recommend the removal of any CJA panel member who:
+Any member of the Committee or the CJA Supervising Attorney, may recommend the removal of any CJA panel member who:

 - a. fails to satisfactorily fulfill the requirements of CJA panel membership during his or her term of service, including the failure to provide high quality representation to CJA clients, or - b. has engaged in other conduct such that his or her continued service on the CJA Panel is inappropriate. - c.
-See also Section IX.C.(7).
+See also Section IX.C.(7). - 5.
+Training

-5. Training